-The 2003 Long Term Incentive Compensation Plan is administered by the compensation committee appointed by our board of directors consisting of two or more non-employee directors, each of whom is intended to be, to the extent required by Rule 16b-3 under the Securities Exchange Act of 1934 and Section 162(m) of the Internal Revenue Code, a non-employee director under Rule 16b-3 and an outside director under Section 162(m), or if no committee exists, the board of directors.
+The 2003 Long Term Incentive Compensation Plan will be administered by the compensation committee appointed by our board of directors.
+From and after the time of our public offering, the plan will be administered by a compensation committee consisting of two or more non-employee directors, each of whom is intended to be, to the extent required by Rule 16b-3 under the Securities Exchange Act of 1934 and Section 162(m) of the Internal Revenue Code, a nonemployee director under Rule 16b-3 and an outside director under Section 162(m), or if no committee exists, the board of directors.
 References below to the committee include a reference to the board for those periods in which the board is acting.